The Secret Life of the Zoo

 The Secret Life of the Zoo is a British documentary programme produced by Blast!
 Films on behalf of Channel 4.
 The series is filmed on location at Chester Zoo in the North West of England, and focuses on the behaviour of the animals at the zoo and their relationships with the keepers.
 The first five series were narrated by Olivia Colman.
 Actress Tamsin Greig took over narration from the sixth series.

 Production

 The series gives viewers behind the scenes access to Chester Zoo's 21,000 animals and the people who work there.
 The zoo's keepers are interviewed in each episode about the various animals and incidents.
 Head of programmes at Blast!, Nick Hornby explained that as they wanted to tell the story from the animals' perspectives, they did not want the bars of the cages to be in shot, so they placed fixed cameras in the various enclosures.
 The first series was filmed over 10 months.
 The series was originally narrated by Olivia Colman.
 Tamsin Greig took over from October 2018.
 Ten series have aired between 2016 and 2021.
 The 8th series started airing in the UK on Channel 4 from 31 October 2019.
 The ninth series began on 13 February 2020.
-The tenth series began on 10 August 2021.
+The tenth and final series began on 10 August 2021.